IhabMoha/datasets-for-VANET/README.md

 # datasets-for-VANET
-All datasets found here contain traces for VANET and each dataste contain a number of requests sent from different cars (senders) to one car (receiver) requesting a specific data transmission rate with a specific severity.
+All datasets found here contain traces for VANET and each dataste contains a number of requests sent from different cars (senders) to one car (receiver) requesting a specific data transmission rate with a specific severity.
 Also, each request have a start and end time.
 Some datasets are generated based on simulations of real cities while others are generated based on specific parameters.

 The datastes are: